The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 **Belone Bursts**

 Hesperos summons eight orbs at the edge of the arena.
-These will tether to the closest player and indicate the Acting Role that needs to soak them, which deals heavy damage.
+These will tether to the closest player and mark itself with the role of said player.
+This indicates the Acting Role that needs to soak them, which deals heavy damage.
 In addition, they need to be soaked by two players at a time, or else it will deal lethal damage.

 **Periaktoi**